Accessibility statement for www.ombudsman.wales / www.ombwdsmon.cymru

 communications@ombudsman.wales

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, contact:
+If you need information on this website in a different format, such as an accessible PDF, large print, Easy Read, audio recording or braille, contact:

 Enforcement procedure

-We are committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Public Services Ombudsman for Wales is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status